Kotlin/dokka/docs/src/doc/docs/developer_guide/plugin-development/sample-plugin-tutorial.md

 ./gradlew publishToMavenLocal
 ```

-This will publish your plugin under the groupId, artifactId and version that you've specified in your
+This will publish your plugin under the `groupId`, `artifactId` and `version` that you've specified in your
 `build.gradle.kts`.
 In our case it's `org.example:hide-internal-api:1.0-SNAPSHOT`.

-Open a debug project of your choosing and add our plugin to dependencies:
+Open a debug project of your choosing that has Dokka configured, and add our plugin to dependencies:

 ```kotlin
 dependencies {